Apply for Your Study Permit

 Newly-admitted graduate students should accept their offer of admission and monitor their email for important updates and instructions, including next steps for obtaining their Provincial Attestation Letter (PAL).

-St. George campus students who have already started studying at U of T should contact the CIE at <isa.cie@utoronto.ca> to request a PAL.
+St. George campus students who have already started studying at U of T or who have had their study permit application refused, should contact the CIE at <isa.cie@utoronto.ca> to request a PAL.
+Continuing students at UTM and UTSC should contact their campus international office for support with a study permit re-application and to request a PAL.

 More details are available in the Standard Required Documents and Frequently Asked Questions sections below.